About babysitters

 If this first meeting goes well, it can help everyone feel more relaxed the first time you use the babysitter.
 Just remember to offer a payment for this introductory session.

 To work out whether the babysitter is a good personal fit for your family, you can watch your child’s reaction to the babysitter before and after a babysitting session.
-You can also ask your child later what they feel about the babysitter, if your child is old enough.
+You can also ask your child later how they feel about the babysitter, if your child is old enough.

 The babysitter’s availability